 Great ways to motivate software developers

-Here at JSGuru we’ve been trying to crack the nut for a long time, and we think that we now have a high success rate with keeping our developers motivated and feeling energetic.
-Keeping people motivated is crucial for new business victories, and honoring those promises and fulfilling software projects.
+Here at JSGuru we’ve been trying to crack the nut for a long time, and we think that we now have a high success rate with keeping everyone happy.
+It’s crucial for new business victories and hitting those deadlines.

 #1 The first thing is… you guessed it, developer salary!

-If you don’t cover this part, we can’t continue.
+If you don’t cover this part, it’s hard to even continue with this blog.
 When we start talking about almost any subject in the world, we quickly realise that we can’t do much without money.
-But let me tell you something, after a certain point a software developer’s salary does not matter.
+But let me tell you something, after a certain point a developer’s salary almost does not matter.
 You can throw money into people’s pockets as much as you want but it won’t make a difference motivation-wise.
-After that point of your developer “not caring” don’t stop increasing people’s paychecks, start looking for alternative ways to keep them going while giving them a raise when they deserve it.
-Why I am saying don’t stop increasing the paycheck, people start neglecting money as a motivator, but in their subconsciousness, they are aware of the fact that they need to save money for kids, retirement and other long-term goals.
-This way you don’t leave them high and dry and show how much you appreciate their work.
+I’m not saying that you should stop increasing someone’s pay check after that point of “not caring”, but to start looking for alternative ways to keep them going while giving them a raise when they deserve it.
+Why I am saying to give them a raise, people start neglecting money as a motivator, but in their subconsciousness, they are aware of the fact that they need to save money for kids, retirement and other long-term goals.
+This way you don’t leave them high and dry and you show how much you appreciate their work.

 #2 Life balance vs. Software development work and Flexibility vs. Rigidness